-What happens when you default on a loan?
+What happens if I default on a loan?

-Defaulting on a personal loan may be expensive and can do some severe damage to your credit.
-However, being informed can help you get back on the path to financial wellness.
-We break down what happens when you default on a loan, the consequences and what to do if you’re struggling to meet your repayments.
+A loan default can be expensive and sometimes does serious damage to your credit.
+But being informed can help you get back on the path to financial wellness.
+We break down what a loan default means, its consequences and what to do if you’re about to miss a payment or already have.

 What happens if I miss one payment?

 Your loan won’t necessarily be in default if you’re late and you might not even have to pay a fee.
-Many lenders offer a grace period before a late payment charge kicks in, typically around five days.
-This gives you a chance to put things right, since missing a payment may not be intentional.
-It could be a result of your salary or wages coming into your account a day or two late.
+Many lenders offer a grace period before a late payment charge kicks in, typically around 10 to 15 days.

 1. Additional fees

 Most lenders charge late payment fees, even providers who claim to offer no-fee personal loans.
 Additionally, you could be charged a returned cheque fee each time your lender unsuccessfully attempts to withdraw funds from your bank account.

 If you think you’re going to miss a repayment, you might want to stop automatic repayments.
 That way, your lender won’t try to unsuccessfully access your bank account and you’ll only pay a late fee.